Dougie Donnelly

-Douglas Donnelly (born 7 June 1953) is a Scottish television personality best known for presenting sports coverage.
+Douglas Donnelly (born 7 June 1953) is a Scottish television presenter known for presenting sports coverage.

 Career

 Donnelly was born in Glasgow, where he began his career with Radio Clyde in the 1970s, presenting the top-rated Mid Morning Show from 1979 until 1992.
-He also presented a Dougie Donnelly File show on Sunday evenings in 1987 through to 7 August 1988 which reviewed a famous musician/band each week.
+He also presented a "Dougie Donnelly File" show on Sunday evenings from 1987 to August 1988 which reviewed a famous musician/band each week.
 He was twice voted Scottish Radio Personality of the Year.
 Towards the end of his time, he mostly presented on Clyde 1 and occasionally presented on Clyde 2.

-He joined BBC Scotland's Sports Department in 1978, presenting programmes such as Sportscene Live (which includes events such as the Scottish Cup Final and Scotland internationals), Grandstand from Scotland, Afternoon Sportscene, the network's rugby union coverage, and football World Cups in 1990 and 1998.
+He joined BBC Scotland's Sports Department in 1978, presenting programmes such as Sportscene Live (which includes events such as the Scottish Cup Final and Scotland internationals), Grandstand from Scotland, Afternoon Sportscene, the network's rugby union coverage and football World Cups in 1990 and 1998.
 He presented two series of a TV chat show, Friday Night with Dougie Donnelly directed by Martin Cairns, and was TV Personality of the Year in Scotland in 1982.
-He left the BBC after the 2010 Scottish Cup Final, his 30th in a row, and is currently (as of 2020 lead commentator on European Tour Productions' worldwide live TV coverage of golf's European Tour on the Golf Channel, travelling to around 20 tournaments a year around the world.
+He left the BBC after the 2010 Scottish Cup Final, his 30th in a row, and was lead commentator on European Tour Productions' worldwide live TV coverage of golf's European Tour on the Golf Channel, which involved travelling to around 20 tournaments a year around the world.

 Donnelly was known outside Scotland by his involvement in the BBC's networked output of golf, darts, snooker and bowls.
 He was the first Scot to present the Grandstand programme on the network, which he did on a regular basis between 1992 and 2002.
-International exposure also saw Donnelly serve as commentator/presenter for the World's Strongest Man during the 1980s on ITV.
+Donnelly also served as commentator/presenter for the World's Strongest Man during the 1980s on ITV.